We’ve had a number of customers ask for an update on our original “Where the (*&^ is my bike?” letter we published in February.

 During our last update, we talked about some of the big challenges we’re facing.
 To recap, there are supply chain issues affecting every vendor at every level of the manufacturing process.
 This has caused ETAs to slip on some deliveries by over six months, which is why our delivery dates sometimes slip.

 At the same time, there’s a global shipping crisis.
 There’s been a huge increase in imports, which has caused massive port delays.
 There’s also a serious container shortage.
-These issues have been all over the news recently, effecting many industries.
+These issues have been all over the news recently, affecting many industries.

 So what can we do?
 In addition to buying key parts at retail to ship bikes, paying exorbitant amounts to airfreight parts and save time, we’ve also made key changes to our spec.